 The acceptance of an application does not constitute a commitment to award funding equal to the amount requested by the applicant.
-The funding requested may be reduced on the basis of the specific financial rules applying to a given Action.
+The funding requested may be reduced based on the specific financial rules applying to a given Action.

 The award of a grant in a given round of selection does not establish an entitlement for subsequent rounds.